techidaily/site-youtube-help/source/_posts/new-harness-10-tools-to-grab-youtube-images-online.md

 There are tons of tools on the web that let you download YouTube thumbnail.
 But, not all of them are reliable and secure.
 Choosing the best YouTube thumbnail downloaders that offer all the features you are looking for can be time taking and tedious.
 So, we are here to save the day by listing the top YouTube thumbnail saver tools.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/g6xXIR_Uh1A?si=TMXzklPEY50MUM05" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/E3yY7lZ-FKA?si=g8VEuExP8GH59B69" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 1\.
 ThumbnailSave

 ![save thumbnail](https://images.wondershare.com/filmora/article-images/1-save-thumbnail.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RCYs8keh-Vs?si=uDC28-9yh-k6HLj4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 As a free YouTube thumbnail downloader, ThumbnailSave is frequently used by people.
 It enables users to download YouTube thumbnail without any hassle.
 There a variety of resolutions available, and you can choose the quality you like, ranging from HD to 360p.
 The simple interface of this downloader further makes it an excellent tool.
 All you have to do is enter the URL link and click **Save** **As** after the thumbnail is loaded.
 Also, this versatile YouTube thumbnail downloader works on almost every kind of device.
 Whether you are using a desktop PC or an iPhone, ThumbnailSave is compatible with all.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MmTJlcwgyrQ?si=x3hba82M0tT57fj7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 YouTube Thumbnail Grabber